 Infertility affects 1 in 8 couples trying to get pregnant.
 Sometimes infertility can be attributed to women, sometimes to men, and sometimes it’s unexplained.
 To help provide information about infertility, what it means to be infertile, and what to do if you think you may be infertile, Circle Surrogacy partnered with Dr. Vicken Sepilian, Infertility Specialist & Reproductive Endocrinologist at Pacific Fertility Center Los Angeles for the content of this post.
 Circle Surrogacy works closely with the wonderful staff at PFC-LA on surrogacy and egg donation parenthood journeys through our Boston, San Francisco, and New York offices.

 At Circle Surrogacy, we’re intimately familiar with the physical and emotional challenges that go hand-in-hand with infertility.
 Many of our parents through surrogacy and egg donation have faced fertility challenges, and have spent months and years trying to achieve their dreams of parenthood.

 In this blog, we’ll explore what being infertile means, the causes of infertility, and when to see an IVF doctor if you’re not successful at getting pregnant.
-In this infertility 101 overview, we’ll be answering some of the most commonly asked questions around infertility.
+In this infertility 101 overview, we’ll answer some of the most commonly asked questions around infertility.

 What does it mean to be infertile?